An alternating labeling on a spanning tree of Seifert graphs and applications in knot theory: A main theorem for the algorithm

+Before we provide a proof of Theorem~\ref{maintheorem1}, let us review some definitions which will be used in the proof.

-Let $\Gamma$ be a connected finite bipartite graph.
-First, we pick a spanning tree $T$, a vertex $v \in V(\Gamma)$ and a depth coloring $\kappa : E(T) \rightarrow \{ +, - \}$. of $T$ which is defined as follows.
-For a tree $T$ with a root $v$, we define the \emph{depth} $d(u)$ of a vertex $u$ to be the distance between $u$ and $v$ and the \emph{depth} $d(e)$ of an edge $e=(v_i,v_j)$ to be the maximum of the depth of $v_i$ and $v_j$.
-For $e \in T$, the \emph{depth coloring} $\kappa_d (e)$ is the sign of $(-1)^{d(e)}$ as illustrated in Figure~\ref{graph1} $(iii)$.
-For a tree drawn with respect to the depth, one can see that the depth of vertices in the path joining $u$ and $v$ has the minimum at $v_t$ and it is unique.
-If so, we say two vertices $u$ and $v$ have \emph{the least common ancestor} $v_t$.
-The edges of the same depth of its end vertex $v$ is called \emph{the children} of $v$.
+\begin{defi} Let $\Gamma$ be a connected finite bipartite graph with a spanning tree $T$, a vertex $v \in V(\Gamma)$.
+A \emph{depth labeling} $\mu_v : E(T) \rightarrow \{ +, - \}$ of $T$ is defined as follows; we define the \emph{depth} $d(u)$ of a vertex $u\in V(T)$ to be the distance between the vertices $u$ and $v$, the \emph{depth} $d(e)$ of an edge $e=\{v_i,v_j\}\in E(T)$ to be the maximum of the depth of $v_i$ and $v_j$ and the \emph{depth labeling} $\mu_v (e)$ of an edge $e=\{u,w\} \in T$ to be the sign of $(-1)^{d(e)}$ as illustrated in Figure~\ref{graph1} $(iii)$.
+The vertices adjacent to $v$ whose depths are one more than the depth of $v$ are called \emph{the children} of $v$.
+For a spanning tree $T$ of $\Gamma$ with respect to the depth $d$, one can see that the depths of the vertices in the path in $T$ joining the end vertices $u$ and $w$ of a co-tree edge $e=\{u,w\} \in E(\Gamma)\setminus E(T)$ has the minimum at $v_{\{u,w\}}$ which is the least common ancestor of the vertices $u$ and $w$, let us call it \emph{the least common ancestor} of the edge $e$, denoted by $v_e$. \end{defi}

+\begin{theorem} For a connected bipartite graph $\Gamma$ and a vertex $v$, there exists an algorithm to determine a co-tree edge alternating spanning tree $T$ with respect to the depth labeling $\mu_v$. \begin{proof}

+From a connected bipartite graph $\Gamma$ and the fixed vertex $v$, we redraw $\Gamma$ with respect to the depth from the root vertex $v$ as illustrated in Figure~\ref{graph1} $(ii)$.
+Then, we choose a spanning tree $T$ in $\Gamma$ and consider the depth labeling $\mu_d$ of $T$.
+If $T$ is a co-tree edge alternating spanning tree with respect to the depth labeling $\mu_v$, then we have a desired spanning tree and a labeling on $T$ and it is easy to see that the least common ancestor of each co-tree edge $e=\{u,w\} \in E(\Gamma)\setminus E(T)$ must be either one of vertices $u$ or $w$.